40843245/Python_Tutorial/Difference/Version Difference/difference between Python 2 and Python 3.md

     you mix these data (text and binary data).

 For convenience, I really recommend you that you DON't handle both text and binary data at same project when design API.

+3) Issues about package and modules compatibility.

+Some packages can be used in Python 2 but can NOT be used in Python 3.

+Similarly, some packages can be used in Python 3 but can NOT be used in Python 2.

+For example,

+    1) importlib2 v.s. importlib

+    importlib2 is used for Python 2.
+While importlib is used for Python 3.

+    2) urllib v.s. urllib3

+    urllib is used for Python 2.
+While urllib3 is used for Python 3.